symfony/symfony-docs/messenger.rst

 .. note::

-    The shorthand ``doctrine_transaction_middleware`` name can be used by convention,
-    as the service id is prefixed with the ``messenger.middleware.`` namespace.
+    The ``doctrine_transaction_middleware`` shortcut is a convention.
+The real service id is prefixed with the ``messenger.middleware.`` namespace.

 .. note::

-    Middleware factories only allow scalar and array arguments in config (no service reference).
-    For most advanced use-cases, register a concrete definition of the middleware yourself and use its id.
+    Middleware factories only allow scalar and array arguments in config (no references to other services).
+For most advanced use-cases, register a concrete definition of the middleware manually and use its id.

 .. tip::

-    The ``doctrine_transaction_middleware`` is an existing middleware wired
-    by the DoctrineBundle if installed and the Messenger component enabled.
+    The ``doctrine_transaction_middleware`` is a built-in middleware wired automatically when the DoctrineBundle and the Messenger component are installed and enabled.

 Your own Transport
 ------------------